There are hot spring lovers, but no earthquake lovers.

 Around the high-pressured plates, a number of faults derives, which makes hollows in the bedrock.

-It is considered the pathway of groundwater for gushing as hot springs water accompanying the geothermal heat and ingredients.
+They are considered to be the pathway of groundwater for gushing as hot spring accompanying the geothermal heat and ingredients.

-Some geologists says that water pinched in faults accumulates pressures, so that the release of pressure causes severe earthquakes.
+Some geologists says that water pinched in faults accumulates pressures, and the release of pressure causes severe earthquakes as a result.

-The world of hot springs seems to be deep.
+The world of hot springs seems so deep.